- About the Residency

 The curriculum includes rotations in vascular interventional radiology, endoscopy, cardiology, and endovascular surgery, and will provide residents with the background and experience using these new techniques in order to build a career as future “cardiothoracic specialists.”
 The program has been carefully designed to balance cardiovascular and thoracic care, and includes extensive exposure to fields relevant to thoracic surgery such as GI endoscopy, surgical oncology, and gastrointestinal (foregut) surgery.
 Completion of the program will lead to certification by the American Board of Thoracic Surgery.

-The new program replaces UNC’s traditional 3-year cardiothoracic surgery residency program, which is preceded by a general surgery residency.
-UNC’s 3-year program is being phased out as residents in the integrated 6-year program fill the early years of the program.
+The new program replaces UNC’s traditional 3-year cardiothoracic surgery residency program, which was preceded by a general surgery residency.
+UNC’s 3-year program was phased out in 2014.

 The training program is designed to allow progressive resident responsibility at all levels, as the resident gains knowledge and technical ability.
 Emphasis is placed on academic knowledge and accomplishment as well as clinical expertise in patient care.
 Graded responsibility under appropriate attending supervision is delegated to residents based on demonstrated capability.